 The last piece, the lock-up clutch, allows the impeller and turbine to lock together at higher speeds which reduces slipping and in turn increases the fuel efficiency of the system.
 Packard and Studebaker had used a lock-up clutch back in the 1940’s, but the design was dropped due to the increased cost of production.
 However, the fuel shortages of the 1970’s forced automakers to look at ways to increase fuel efficiency.
 The lock-up clutch was reintroduced by Chrysler in 1978 and General Motors followed suit in 1979.
 Since then, the lock-up torque converter has become an industry standard.

 Transmission Specifics: The 6L80 (and the similar 6L90) transmission from General Motors was introduced in 2005 and is still used today.
 A six-speed transmission designed for use in rear wheel drive vehicles, it has been used in Chevrolet and GMC pickups, the Cadillac Escalade and GMC Yukon Denali, and the high-performance Chevrolet Camaro and Corvettes.
 Over the years, the 6L80 has become well known for torque converter issues leading to transmission failure.
 A design flaw in early models leads to consistent wear between the torque converter cover and the lock up clutch.
 That creates high heat, shuddering, and eventual breakdown of the case itself which spreads metallic pieces throughout the transmission.

 In some cases where a particular torque converter is known to have problems, Advanced Transmission Center may recommend using a heavy-duty billet aluminum torque converter.
 Two reasons motivate the use of billet torque converters: faulty designs and HD applications.
-There are cases where the OEM design is known to have weaknesses that lead to premature failure, and an upgraded torque converter might be the solution to get your vehicle back on the road for years to come.
+There are cases where the OEM design is known to have weaknesses that lead to premature failure and an upgraded torque converter might be the solution to get your vehicle back on the road.
 In addition, a billet torque converter works well for vehicles facing load applications near or beyond its OEM limits.
-This is particularly a great option for construction vehicles, trucks that tow, offroading vehicles, work trucks, etc.
+This is particularly a great option for construction vehicles, trucks that tow, offroad vehicles, vehicles that plow snow, work trucks, etc.

 At Advanced Transmission Center, EVERY in-house transmission rebuild includes a fully remanufactured torque converter.
 Unlike second-tier transmission repair shops, we believe the integrity of a rebuilt transmission is compromised if the old torque converter is reused.
 We partner with a local Denver-based machine shop that exclusively focuses on rebuilding automatic torque converters.